deconst/deconst-docs/running/maintenance.rst

 Within your ``deconst/deploy`` clone, there are a number of scripts that are useful for diagnosing and correcting problems on the cluster.

  * ``script/deploy`` runs the Ansible playbook again.
 If one or more services have died, this is a good way to restore the missing ones without interfering with anything that's already working properly.
 It's also the best way to propagate configuration changes through the cluster.
  * ``script/status`` runs ``docker ps -a`` on all worker hosts.
-This is a good way to make sure that none of the services have unexpectedly died, or are flapping.
+This is a good way to make sure that none of the services have unexpectedly died or are flapping.
  * ``script/ips`` will show you the hosts and IPs of each system in the cluster.
 It's occasionally useful to save a trip to the control panel.
  * ``script/lb`` runs a diagnostic check on the load balancers' node membership, ensuring that requests are being forwarded to the correct ports on the worker hosts, based on currently living containers.
 It can run in either a reporting mode (``--report``) that prints a summary of the load balancer health, or a corrective mode (``--fix``) that deletes old nodes and adds new ones.
  * Finally, ``script/ssh <host>`` will give you a shell on a host whose name matches the pattern you provide.
 Run it with no arguments to see a list of the available hosts; provide any unique substring to identity a host from that list.

 Systemd